ysuo85/speedtris/README.md

 speedtris
 =========

-A Tetris variant which enables multiple players to compete and the blocks will fall at the speed of the fastest player.
+A little Tetris project for me to practice game programming in C++.
-Currently under development using C++.
+Currently under development using C++ and Windows GDI Library.